 You need to set a timeframe for your goal or you will lose momentum.
 Make sure you give yourself enough time and that you hold yourself responsible for achieving the outcome.
 Be realistic with your time, do-by-dates in your calendar/diary.
 Set up a timeline with checkpoint dates and incremental goals e.g. 6-months to completion, 3 months to completion, etc and monitor your progress as you go.

 Also important to note: preparation is a major factor; much time can be wasted ‘running around’.

 Here is a goal-setting exercise for improving your performances

 Write out in full:

-• Can I see myself accomplishing this goal?
-Are I totally passionate about it?
+- Can I see myself accomplishing this goal?
+Am I totally passionate about it?

 - What is the first, small step in achieving my goal?
 When will I take that step?

 - How will you measure my progress?
 What will my “milestones” be?

 - When will I reach my goal and say “I DID IT”?
 (Write out an exact date)

 May you reach your goals.!